Who this guide is for

-Photocopy your marriage certificate and Registration of Divorce Proceedings if you'd like to keep copies of them.
-You'll file both at the registry and won't get to keep the original marriage certificate.
+Photocopy your marriage certificate and Registration of Divorce Proceedings form if you'd like to keep copies of them.
+You file both of these at the registry, so you won't get to keep your original marriage certificate.

 If you had a legal change of name, make a copy of your change of name certificate.

-Go to the registry's divorce counter.
-The staff will check to make sure your documents are correct and complete.
-If they are, they'll take your payment and stamp the documents with the date, the court seal, and put them in a file for your case.
+The staff at the registry's divorce counter check to make sure your documents are complete.
+They take your payment and stamp the completed documents with the court seal, and put them in a file for your case.

-The registry will keep the original Notice of Family Claim, Registration of Divorce, and marriage certificate.
-They'll give the stamped copies of the Notice back to you.
+The registry keeps the originals and gives the stamped copies back to you.

 - An adult (a process server you hire, or a friend or relative) to serve your documents on the other person

 - The other person's home or work address